 The next choice on our list is the Rogue Classic Spider Resonator.

 For anyone looking for an affordable round neck resonator, the Rogue Classic Spider Resonator Guitar is the best option out there.
 It’s well worth the small amount of money you’ll pay for it.
 It may just be the best budget resonator guitar out there.

-This cheap round neck resonator plays pretty well and the sound is pretty decent too.
+This cheap round-neck resonator plays pretty well and the sound is pretty decent too.
 This round neck resonator offers plenty of sustain and a fair bit of volume as well.

 This instrument has a spruce top as well as a back and sides made of mahogany.
 This is a pretty basic instrument without much flair but is still a great option for beginners or anybody on a budget.